 The Mountains of Nepal have stood as irresistible landmarks for the world’s adventurers.
 Nepal opened its doors to visitors in 1950.
 The Himalayas has been the focus of outstanding achievements in the world of mountain peaks. climbing expeditions with its identified 1310 peaks above 6000 meters.
-Nepal is a premier mountaineering and climbing destination.
+As a result, Nepal is a premier mountaineering and climbing destination.
 Thousands of climbers and mountaineers testing their skills and endurance and fulfilling their desire to summit a Himalayan peak and marvel the world from its rooftop.
 The dream to reach in Summit will be achieved only in Nepal.

 Nepal climbing peaks are shiny like a splendid silver castle.
-The Himalayan peak range of Nepal has eight of the world’s tallest fourteen peaks over 8000m.
+Therefore, the Himalayan peak range of Nepal has eight of the world’s tallest fourteen peaks over 8000m.
 Including the highest mountain Mt.
 Everest (8,848 m).
-Climbing peaks in Nepal.
-It takes you through wild and virgin alpine regions. out of reach of regular trekkers, and which will be pure bliss for you.
-It is a huge opportunity to discover roughly Nepal’s Himalayas ‘ diverse combination, experience dramatic mountain sequence with most beautiful vistas.
+Climbing peaks in Nepal takes you through wild and virgin alpine regions.
+Out of reach of regular trekkers, and which will be also pure bliss for you.
+It is a huge opportunity to discover roughly Nepal’s Himalayas ‘ diverse combination.
+Experience dramatic mountain sequence with most beautiful vistas.

 Peak climbing in Nepal requires several considerations before one can embark on actual climbing activity.
 To climb these peaks. you have to take a special permit and experience. a climbing guide through the registered trekking agencies.
 There are various rules and restrictions imposed by the government regulating peak climbing activities.
 Due to economic, safety, environmental, and cultural concerns.
 Some Trekking Peaks in Nepal are natural ‘walk-ups,’ but others are technical and can sometimes be dangerous.
 In general, a team of guides, porters, kitchen crews, and both kitchen and camping gear are necessary to undertake climbing to Nepal’s peaks.